Colophon

 Workflow for publishing

-branch.
-Once Coolify detects a new commit was added to my website’s Github repo, it auto triggers a new deployment and after a few minutes, I’d get notified if the build was pushed to production successfully.
+Once Coolify detects a new commit was added to my website’s Github repo, it auto triggers a new deployment and after a few minutes, I’d get notified if the build was pushed to production successfully via a webhook.
 That’s when I know my blog post (and any other changes I made to my website) is now out in the open! 😄

 Tracking things I want to update on my website